andy-byers/paw/README.md

 ```

 ### Modules
-In Paw, toplevel declarations are treated as global items, meaning they can be accessed from anywhere within the module.
+In Paw, toplevel declarations are called 'items'.
+Items can be accessed from anywhere within the module in which they are defined.
-Such items can be marked `pub` to indicate public visibility, which allows access from the outside (C or other Paw modules).
+Items can be marked `pub` to indicate public visibility, which allows access from the outside (C or other Paw modules).
 Otherwise, items are considered private to the containing module.
-Items are resolved at compile-time, meaning only named functions, abstract data type (ADT) definitions, `impl` blocks, and compile-time constants may appear at the toplevel.
+Items are resolved at compile-time, meaning missing definition errors cannot occur at runtime.
+Only named functions, abstract data type (ADT) definitions, `impl` blocks, and compile-time constants may appear at the toplevel.

 Modules that are intended to run as scripts under the bundled Paw interpreter `paw` should define an entrypoint function called `main` with signature `pub fn main(argv: [str]) -> int`.
 `paw` (the builtin Paw interpreter) will look for `main` in the module's exported symbols and call it with arguments forwarded from the commandline.